MicrosoftDocs/MIMDocs/MIMDocs/working-with-self-service-password-reset.md

 For customers, which have not yet deployed Azure AD self-service password reset for their users, MIM also provides self-service password reset portals.
 Compared to FIM, MIM 2016 includes the following changes:

 - The MIM Self-Service Password Reset portal and Windows login screen  let users unlock their accounts without changing their passwords.
 - A new authentication gate, Phone Gate, was added to MIM.
-This enables user authentication via telephone call via the Microsoft Azure Multi-Factor Authentication (MFA) service.
+This enables user authentication via telephone call via the Microsoft Azure MFA service.

-MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download the Azure Multi-Factor Authentication Software Development Kit (Azure MFA SDK).
+MIM 2016 release builds up to version 4.5.26.0 relied upon the customer to download the Azure MFA Software Development Kit (Azure MFA SDK).
 That SDK has been deprecated, and existing deployments should move to either using MIM SSPR with Azure MFA Server, a custom MFA provider, or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).
-This [article](working-with-mfaserver-for-mim.md) describes how to update your deployment MIM self-service password reset portal, using Azure Multi-Factor Authentication Server for multi-factor authentication.
+This [article](working-with-mfaserver-for-mim.md) describes how to update your deployment MIM self-service password reset portal, using Azure MFAServer for multi-factor authentication.
 New deployments should use either a custom MFA provider or [Azure AD self-service password reset](/azure/active-directory/authentication/concept-sspr-howitworks).

-## Deploying MIM Self-Service Password Reset Portal using Azure MFA for Multi-Factor Authentication
+## Deploying MIM Self-Service Password Reset Portal using a custom provider for Multi-Factor Authentication

-The following section describes how to deploy MIM self-service password reset portal, using Azure MFA for multi-factor authentication.
+The following section describes how to deploy MIM self-service password reset portal, using a provider for multi-factor authentication.
 These steps are only necessary for customers who are not using Azure AD self-service password reset for their users.

-Microsoft Azure Multi-Factor Authentication is an authentication service that requires users to verify their sign-in attempts with a mobile app, phone call, or text message.
-It is available to use with Microsoft Azure Active Directory, and as a service for cloud and on-prem enterprise applications.

-Azure MFA provides an additional authentication mechanism that can reinforce existing authentication processes, such as the one carried out by MIM for self-service login assistance.

-When using Azure MFA, users authenticate with the system in order to verify their identity while trying to regain access to their account and resources.
+When using MFA, users authenticate with the system in order to verify their identity while trying to regain access to their account and resources.
 Authentication can be via SMS or via telephone call.
 The stronger the authentication, the higher the confidence that the person trying to gain access is indeed the real user who owns the identity.
 Once authenticated, the user can choose a new password to replace the old one.

 ## Prerequisites to set up self-service account unlock and password reset using MFA